gaarangoa/ARGminer/README.md

 For details, please visit ARGminer blog for news and usage: https://bench.cs.vt.edu/argminer/#/forum

 # Licence
 ARGminer source code is open source and licenced under the BSD 2-Clause Licence.
 However, resources used in ARGminer such as databases may have commercial restrictions.
-Please take a look at each one of the following resources for details about usage:
+Please take a look at each one of the following resources for details about comercial usage:

 * CARD
 * SARGs